chmerdon/GradientRobustMultiPhysics.jl/README.md

 finite element module for Julia focussing on gradient-robust finite element methods and multiphysics applications, part of the meta-package [PDELIB.jl](https://github.com/WIAS-BERLIN/PDELib.jl)

+!!! note

+    This package is not further developed.
+There is a new package in development called [ExtendableFEM.jl](https://github.com/chmerdon/ExtendableFEM.jl) that incorporates all functionality and offers a more flexible API and generally faster assembly times.
+Please inform the developers or open an issue there if some functionality is missing or in case you have problems to transition an old project to the new code.
+The low level finite element structures were outsourced to the new package [ExtendableFEMBase.jl](https://github.com/chmerdon/ExtendableFEMBase.jl).

 ### Features/Limitations:
 - solves 1D, 2D and 3D problems in Cartesian coordinates